igjese/avalon/README.md

 ### Time Management

-- Game time is mapped to real time, with 1 real-life minute equating to 1 in-game hour.
+- Game time is mapped to real time, with 10 seconds real-time (1 tick) equating to 5 in-game minutes.
+- This makes 2hr playing session advance the in-game time by 2.5 days, while 8hr session advances the game by 10 in-game days
 - Component processing times are defined in terms of in-game time.

 ### Debug Page